 If these proposals are to progress, what exactly would an “EU-only cloud” or national cloud entail, how if at all could it be achieved technically and legally, and what would be the consequences?
 There seem to be two main possibilities regarding the use of any “EU-only cloud” that is created: require use of only the “EU-only cloud”, and no other cloud services; or, allow users the choice of whether to use the “EU-only cloud” or not.
 Either way, some reliable but flexible method of assuring users that a particular service or provider falls with the “EU-only cloud” category would also be needed, such as certifications or seals.

-This paper seeks to lay the foundation for considering the technical and legal feasibility and broader implications of an EU-only cloud, which is one of the key areas that the MCCRC will be researching.
+This paper seeks to lay the foundation for considering the technical and legal feasibility and implications of an EU-only cloud, which is one of the key areas that the MCCRC will be researching.
 But first, we outline the policy objectives that may underlie the EU-only cloud proposals.

 Policy issues – why an EU-only cloud?